RobinGhosh64/serverless/README.md

 <img src="media/devday-select-create-storage-account.png">

-## Step 5: Ask Azure to wire up this Blob Storage to emit Events when a new blob is added to the container
+## Step 5: Ask Azure to wire up this Blob Storage Account to emit Events when a new blob is added to any container in this storage account

 In this step, a Storage Account will be created, and then an Event Grid System Topic to the previously created Function App
 - Create a Storage Account